 Everyone bowled.
 New innovations, such as automatic pin setting machines, made the sport more accessible through the proliferation of new bowling centres.
 And shows like ABC’s Make That Spare captured people’s imaginations.

-Though unlikely to regain its mid-century hype, new owner Trevor Stride hopes that subtle touches of modernity will help revitalize the vintage five-pin lanes, and attract a new generation to the game that once beat out hockey in popularity.
+Though bowling is unlikely to regain its mid-century hype, new owner Trevor Stride hopes that subtle touches of modernity will help revitalize the vintage fivepin lanes, and attract a new generation to the game that once beat out hockey in popularity.

-A third-generation business, Trevor took over Plaza Bowling Co. a little over a year ago, but already his influence can be felt – through the floral notes of Situation Brewing’s Tea Saison, the indie soundtrack, the thoughtful redesign of the alley’s logo.
+Trevor took over the third-generation business a little over a year ago, but already his influence can be felt – through the floral notes of Situation Brewing’s Tea Saison, the indie soundtrack, the thoughtful redesign of the alley’s logo.
 But most of all through the addition of two new leagues for what he likes to call “low rollers.”

 “It’s more targeted at people who have probably never been in a bowling league, and are super interested in craft beer, the tunes and the social end of things,” says Trevor.